doublethreedigital/sc-documentation/content/collections/docs/v2.2/gateways.md

 To add a gateway, just add the gateway's class name (`DummyGateway::class` syntax) as the array key and an array as the value.
 The array value can be used by the gateway for any configuration options, like API keys etc. If the gateway doesn't need any, just leave it an empty array.

-## Built-in gateways

-Here's the list of popular payment gateways that Simple Commerce supports out of the box.

-* Stripe
-* Mollie

-### Dummy
+## Dummy Gateway

-In the case when you're building out your checkout process and you haven't decided on a payment processor or you're just playing around with Simple Commerce and don't want to setup a 'real' payment gateway, the dummy one can come in useful.
+If you're playing around with Simple Commerce or you haven't made your mind up on which payment provider to use, then the dummy gateway can come in helpful.

-You can enter any credit card number, any cvv and any expiry and the card will always return successful.
+You can enter any Credit Card number, CVV and Expiry Date and the gateway will always return back successful.

-### Stripe
+## Stripe

-To get started, add the Stripe gateway to your gateway configuration:
+First, you'll need to add Stripe to your `simple-commerce.php` config file.
+You will also need to pass in a `key` and `secret` file.

+You can obtain [your API keys](https://dashboard.stripe.com/test/apikeys) from the Stripe Dashboard.

 ```php
 'gateways' => [